Transgender culture of New York City: 2020s

-Originally, the U.S. National Park Service website for the Stonewall National Monument included references to transgender and queer communities.
+Originally, the U.S. National Park Service website for the Stonewall National Monument had included references to transgender and queer communities.
 Following the signing of Executive Order 14168 by U.S. President Donald Trump in 2025, which directed federal agencies and federally funded entities to cease promotion of gender ideology, all mentions of transgender and queer individuals were removed from the website.

 On the same day, The Stonewall Inn Gives Back Initiative and the Stonewall Inn issued a joint statement criticizing the removal of content, highlighting the role of trans people, particularly non-white trans women, in the Stonewall Riots and the broader LGBTQ+ rights movement.
 The statement specifically mentioned Marsha P. Johnson, Sylvia Rivera, and other transgender and gender-nonconforming individuals as central figures in the historical events.

-Efforts have since emerged to restore references to transgender and queer history on the Stonewall National Monument website.
-Meanwhile, New York State’s official LGBTQ monument on the Hudson River shoreline has maintained its inclusion of transgender and queer historical narratives.
+Efforts since successfully emerged to restore references to transgender and queer history on the Stonewall National Monument website.
+Meanwhile, New York State's official LGBTQ monument on the Hudson River shoreline has maintained its inclusion of transgender and queer historical narratives.

 Singers, a Brooklyn bar which opened in 2022, is popular among trans patrons.
 The bar hosted the "Twinks vs. Dolls Olympics", a competition between queer and trans men ("twinks") and trans women ("dolls").
 Contests ranged from cigarette-smoking races to wrestling matches in a kiddie pool filled with lubricant.

 In 2023, dozens of trans and gender non-conforming people convened for a party on Fire Island called the "Doll Invasion".
 Organizer Fran Tirado expressed her intention to make Fire Island, a popular tourist destination for cisgender gay men, more welcoming to trans people.
 The event occurred again in 2024.

 Ball culture

-Ball culture is an underground subculture of mostly Black and Latino LGBTQ people, originating in Harlem, New York.
+Ball culture is an underground subculture of mostly Black and Latino LGBTQ people, originating in Harlem.
 Cross dressing balls have existed in the city since the 1800s; the Hamilton Lodge Ball in 1869 is the first recorded drag ball in US history.

 In the 1970s, Crystal LaBeija and her friend Lottie (both Black queens) founded the House of LaBeija, the first house.

 The subculture's distinctive system of gender categorization reflects the presence of transgender people.
 Transgender women are classified as "Femme Queens", and transgender men are generally classified as "Butch", alongside other female-assigned people with a masculine appearance.
 Some trans men who identify as gay men move into the "Butch Queen" (gay man) category.

 Notable transgender members of the New York City ball scene include Venus Xtravaganza, a femme queen who appeared in the 1990 documentary Paris is Burning, and Angie Xtravaganza, the founder of the House of Xtravaganza.